evancz/guide.elm-lang.org/README.md

 Forget what you have heard about functional programming.
 Fancy words, weird ideas, bad tooling.
 Barf.
 Elm is about:

   - No runtime errors in practice.
 No `null`.
-No `undefined` is not a function.
+No `undefined is not a function`.
   - Friendly error messages that help you add features more quickly.
   - Well-architected code that *stays* well-architected as your app grows.
   - Automatically enforced semantic versioning for all Elm packages.